peterkappus/panoflex/README.md

 - Associate roles to functions (initially by function_name) w/ error reporting

 ### Someday/Maybe
-- Search for role by name
-- Searchable hashtags in goal text?
+- Clickable hashtags in goal text?
 - Make names click-able to search for all roles using that person
 - Search for role by type
 - Add non-people costs (EPIC)